Table of Contents[Hide][Show]

 Get Rid of a Muffin Top by Eating These 9 Foods

-Before I talk about what foods you should eat to help minimize that tummy flab, it’s also important to know what you shouldn’t be noshing on.
+Before we discuss what foods you should eat to help get rid of that stubborn fat, it’s also important to know what you shouldn’t be noshing on.

-Ditching the muffin top includes getting rid of what I call the “white stuff,” which sends insulin levels soaring.
-These include foods with sugar such as pastries, cookies, cake, bread, rice, and potatoes.
+Ditching the muffin top includes eliminating the “white stuff”—foods that send insulin levels soaring.
+These include foods with sugar such as pastries, cookies, cake, bread (especially white bread), rice, and potatoes.

-I’m not suggesting you can never eat a sandwich again, but a diet generally high in processed carbohydrates and sugar paves the way for midsection fat and increases your risk for disease.
+I’m not suggesting you can never eat a sandwich again, but a diet generally high in processed foods, unnatural carbohydrates, and sugar paves the way for midsection fat and increases your risk for disease.